iamlmn/simpleML/README.md

 # simpleML
 :soon:

-Simple ML is python based machcine learning tool wrapped over PyCaret.
+Simple ML is command-line utility written python based machcine learning framework wrapped over existing ML libraries.

-Aim is to attain no code ML training while still having the ability to use multiple technique/model/paramets has been used with just few clicks with neat HTML reports(transperancy and) with plots and reduce the hypothesis to insights cycle time in a ML experiment
+Aim is to attain no code ML training while still having the ability to use multiple(all) technique/model/parameters with just few clicks and output neat HTML reports(transperancy on data and models/analysis) with plots and data analysis report which can be helpful in reducing the hypothesis to insights cycle time in a ML experiment

 Altough a lot of cloud providers provide this option and sometimes it may not be worth using it, and even costlier.
+While It's simpler over CLI.

-Currently we can run linear regression from command line..
-It provides interactive terminal to configure your machine learning pipelines.
+Currently we can run linear regression & Binary classification from command line.
+It provides interactive terminal to configure your machine learning pipelines and preprocessing steps.

-The algirhtm part is still on a jupyter notebook which can be changes as requirred easily and we can use the existing framework still.
+The analysis part run on a jupyter notebook which can be changed as required easily and we can still use the existing framework to provide the reports and CLI configurations.

-## Linear Regression
+## Linear Regression :octocat:
 Regression Module is a supervised machine learning module that is used for estimating the relationships between a dependent variable (often called the ‘outcome variable’, or ‘target’) and one or more independent variables (often called ‘features’, ‘predictors’, or ‘covariates’).
-The objective of regression is to predict continuous values such as predicting sales amount, predicting quantity, predicting temperature etc. This module provides several pre-processing features that prepare the data for modeling through setup function.
+The objective of regression is to predict continuous values such as predicting sales amount, predicting quantity, predicting temperature etc. This supports several pre-processing features that prepare the data for modeling through CLI clicks.
 It has over 25 ready-to-use algorithms and several plots to analyze the performance of trained models.
 > Option to run on default configuration (need docs but can refer to PyCaret docs for now).

 > Provides preprocessing configuration for EDA & making data ready.

+> Supports comparing 25 Linear regression results based on below
+ - R2
+ - MAE
+ - MAPE
+ - RMSE

-> Runs 25 Linear regression and comapres the R2,MAE,MAPE,RMSE merics and provides the best model, but still users have an option to override and run their model of interest.
+  merics and provides the best model, but still users have an option to override and run their model of interest.

 > Option for auto hyperparameter tuning based on random grid search.